-How will I know if my premium increases?
+How will I know if my premium is changing?

-- an increase in medical equipment and changing technology,
+- An increase in the cost of medical equipment and changing technology

-- the growing number of complex and expensive procedures available in private hospitals, and
+- The growing number of complex and expensive procedures available in private hospitals

-- the growing claim rate against private health insurance
+- The rate of private health insurance claims.

 These proposed changes are reviewed, and if the insurer can’t sufficiently justify why they need to increase their premiums, the proposal will be rejected.